Robert Harley

 B.A.Sc. (with honors), Engineering Science, Chemical Option, University of Toronto, 1987

 The atmosphere carries a heavy burden of air pollution, with large contributions to the problem coming from the combustion of fossil fuels.
 As a society, we need to evolve towards a more sustainable, environmentally benign approach to meeting growing demands for energy.
 Harley’s research group uses mathematical models and data from field experiments to help understand air pollution problems and related issues in atmospheric chemistry, climate change, and emission source characterization and control.
-Here are a few of the research projects Hansen is currently working on below:
+Here are a few of the research projects Harley is currently working on:

-• Atmospheric Modeling - Some air pollutants are formed in situ from other precursor emissions by photochemical reactions in the atmosphere.
+• Air Quality Modeling - Some air pollutants are formed in situ from other precursor emissions by photochemical reactions in the atmosphere.
 Air pollution problems of this type, including tropospheric ozone and many of the major components of airborne fine particulate matter or PM2.5, have complex relationships to precursor emissions.
 Harley’s research group uses mathematical models to synthesize an understanding of precursor emissions and relevant processes that take place in the atmosphere.

 News